Hierarchical mutual distillation for multi-view fusion: Learning from all possible view combinations: Introduction

-Previous multi-view methods have primarily focused on combining features extracted from each view to generate a final prediction.
-Early studies adopted approaches that either averaged the features from each view, or aggregated independent prediction results from each view.
-While these methods demonstrated improvements over single-view learning, they often failed to fully capture cross-view inconsistencies and interactions, limiting the consistency of the predictions.
-Recently, approaches using CNN-Transformer networks~\cite{dosovitskiy2020image} have been proposed to perform feature fusion across views or to apply Mutual Distillation~\cite{black2024multi, guo2024multi} between single-view and multi-view predictions to strengthen the relationships among views.
-Although these Mutual Distillation approaches help improve prediction consistency between certain views, they still rely on limited feature alignment and simplistic mutual distillation mechanisms.
-By considering only the relationship between single-view and full multi-view predictions, they are insufficient in reflecting the Interrelationships among views.
-Furthermore, these methods do not sufficiently account for the uncertainties of individual views, thus limiting their ability to fully ensure prediction consistency.
+Previous multi-view fusion methods have focused on combining features extracted from each view to generate a final prediction.
+Early approaches, for instance, averaged features or aggregated independent predictions from each view.
+While these methods demonstrated improvements over single-view baselines, they often failed to capture cross-view inconsistencies and interactions fully, reducing the consistency of the predictions.
+Recently, approaches using a hybrid CNN-Transformer network~\cite{dosovitskiy2020image} have been proposed to perform feature fusion across views or to apply mutual distillation~\cite{black2024multi, guo2024multi} between single-view and multi-view predictions to strengthen the relationships among views.
+While mutual distillation strategies can improve cross-view consistency by facilitating bidirectional knowledge transfer between single-view and fused multi-view predictions, most existing designs primarily rely on a binary distillation mechanism.
+This implicitly assumes that directly aligning single-view outputs with the fully fused representation is sufficient.
+However, in unstructured settings, the fused representation may aggregate heterogeneous observations, including noisy or occluded views, which can introduce ambiguity during mutual learning.
+Moreover, by bypassing intermediate subset interactions, prior methods underutilize complementary information in partial view sets, limiting robustness across varying view availability.
+Consequently, these methods often provide limited inference flexibility when view availability is incomplete or varies across samples.
+Furthermore, these do not sufficiently account for the uncertainties of each view, thus limiting their ability to ensure prediction consistency fully.
+In contrast to structured multi-view fusion, as illustrated in \Cref{figure_2}, these challenges are amplified in unstructured multi-view fusion due to the arbitrary number of images and non-fixed viewpoints.